KarimAhmed-dotcom/Classification/README.md

 ### Job Skills Classification

-The `job_skills_classification` directory contains code for a machine learning project that aims to classify job postings based on the required skills.
-The project uses a dataset of job postings and their associated skills, and trains a supervised learning model to predict the skills needed for new job postings.
+The job_skills_classification directory contains code for a machine learning project that aims to classify job postings based on the required skills.
+The project uses a dataset of job postings and their associated skills, and trains a supervised learning model to predict the jobs needed for specific skills.

 ## Getting Started